microsoft/Reporting-Services-LoadTest/Readme.md

 # Advanced Configuration

-### Reports and LoadTest (.loadtest)
+### LoadTest (.loadtest)
 The LoadTest files contains a set of scenarios that will drive the load in the system, those are standard Visual Studio Load Test files and the details of the different settings can be found on [Editing Load Test Using the Load Test Editor](https://msdn.microsoft.com/en-us/library/ff406975(v=vs.140).aspx)

+### Test Resources and Databases
-However the Load tests also deploy a set of Reports, Data sources, Mobile Reports and KPIs during the initialization, those resources are stored under Reporting-Services-LoadTest\src\RSLoad\ContentManager\RuntimeResources
+The Load tests deploy a set of Reports, Data sources, Mobile Reports, KPIs, Power BI Reports, and Excel Workbooks during the initialization.
+Most of those resources can be founder under Reporting-Services-LoadTest\src\RSLoad\ContentManager\RuntimeResources.
+The remaining of the resources are stored at https://rsload.blob.core.windows.net/load/largefiles.
+Due to GitHub restriction of a file size cannot exceed 100 MB, we had to store any resource that exceeded this size in public facing RSLoad blob.

+All the databases used in the tests can be found https://rsload.blob.core.windows.net/load/databases.
+In order to deploy them to your environment, you can run the CreateDataBase.sql script (located in that folder).

 The deployment is based on the name of the scenario , for example in MixedLoad.loadtest there are the following scenarios

 |Scenario|Files to Deploy to the Server|